Clustering Three-Way Data with Outliers: ANVUR Dataset

 The graphs in Figure~\ref{fig:ANVUR} give a better look at the structure of the data.
 While most of the outliers (indicated in red) fall within or close to the range of the data, they show unusual patterns, particularly in the `Re-Enroll' variable.
-There, of the four outliers identified by MVCNM, three have values in Year 2 that differ greatly from the values in Years 1 and 3.
+There, of the four outliers identified by MVCNM, three have values in Year~2 that differ greatly from the values in Years~1 and~3.
 This results in a steep peak or trough unlike the other observations.
 The fourth outlier has a zero re-enrollment rate in each year, which is likely a result of missing data.
-In addition to those four, MVN-OCLUST declares two more matrices to be outliers, shown as dashed lines in the figure.
-When we change the axes to exclude the program with zero re-enrollment (Figure~\ref{fig:ANVURzoom}), we see more clearly that outliers uniquely identified by MVN-OCLUST are also unusual in terms of shape of the line.
-These observations are more obviously outlying once the extreme outlier is removed-- a clear advantage of MVN-OCLUST's iterative process.
+In addition to those four, matOCLUST declares two more matrices to be outliers, shown as dashed lines in the figure.
+When we change the axes to exclude the program with zero re-enrollment (Figure~\ref{fig:ANVURzoom}), we see more clearly that outliers uniquely identified by matOCLUST are also unusual in terms of shape of the line.
+These observations are more obviously outlying once the extreme outlier is removed --- a clear advantage of the iterative process matOCLUST uses for removing outliers.